microtrain/bootcamp/07-JavaScript/05-Canvas.md

 </script>
 ```

 Then add a context, we will start with the 2D context.
 A canvas may have only one context so everything you draw gets merged into a single bitmap.
-Once drawn it is a ll a single image.
-When the canvas was created it was stored in the object we named ```canvas``` to apply a fill color access the [```getContext()```](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext) method of the ```canvas``` object.
+Once drawn it is all a single image.
+When the canvas was created it was stored in an object named ```canvas```.
+To add a fill color to the object, access the [```getContext()```](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext) method of the ```canvas``` object.
 ```html
 <script>
   var canvas = document.getElementById('canvas');